 In contrast, Sue Anne Dunlevie of SuccessfulBlogging.com brands herself as a coach who works with beginning bloggers.
 She’s got a special gift for helping you set up your first blog, fine-tune your niche and build your business way past the beginning stage.

-Connie, Sue and Sue Anne were among the outstanding speakers on our recent Pivot Your Business Summit.
+Connie, Sue and Sue Anne were among the outstanding speakers on the Pivot Your Business Summit.
 If you’ve been thinking of taking your business in a new direction, or thinking of moving from executive to entrepreneur, you won’t want to miss this program.
 I don’t know anyone else who’s curated these nuggets of information from highly-regarded, elite entrepreneurs.